not-fl3/macroquad/README.md

 <summary>details</summary>

-The problem: on WASM and android its not really easy to organize main loop like this:
+The problem: on WASM and android it's not really easy to organize the main loop like this:
 ```
 fn main() {
     // do some initialization